-This country-specific Q&A provides an overview to Employment & Labour Law laws and regulations that may occur in Philippines.
+This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Philippines.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, describe what reasons are lawful?

-commission of a crime or offense against the employer, his family or representative; and
+(d) Commission of a crime or offense by the employee against his employer, the employer’s immediate family or his duly authorized representatives; and

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?